 Project Description: The project will widen Central Road to one lane in each direction with a continuous left turn lane and bike paths.

-Project Lead Agency: Town of Apple Valley Current Development Phase: Environmental Complete for Beneficial Use: 2025
+Project Lead Agency: Town of Apple Valley Current Development Phase: Environmental Complete for Beneficial Use: 2025 Funding Plan: The project is funded as shown in the table below.

 CENTRAL ROAD WIDENING, SR 18 TO BEAR VALLEY ROAD (1,000s)